 How a Rochester Fraud Attorney Can Help

 If there is a clear lack of evidence on any one of the elements mentioned above, a Rochester fraud attorney can sometimes get the case thrown out of court or, in rare instances, convince a grand jury not to indict.

 However, most criminal cases settle out of court.
 These resolutions often include either reduced charges or reduced penalties.
-In many cases, a Rochester fraud attorney can reduce serious felony charges to less-serious misdemeanor charges.
-Some form of pretrial diversion may be available as well, especially if the defendant makes restitution and has no prior criminal record.
+A Rochester fraud attorney can often reduce serious felony charges to less-serious misdemeanor charges.
+Some form of pretrial diversion may also be available, especially if the defendant makes restitution and has no prior criminal record.